bcdev/snap-cawa/src/main/resources/doc/cawa_processing_system.rst

 The output of the processor is TCWV [mm] and a TCWV flag (i.e. valid data mask).

+The TCWV processing flow is illustrated in Figure :numref:`tcwv_chain`.

 The CTP GPF Processor
 ---------------------